 - Kaiser Permanente Senior Advantage (for Retirees with Medicare Part B Only, or with Medicare Parts A & B)

-NOTE: You must pay any Medicare Part B and Part D IRMAAs assessed by Social Security.
+NOTE: You must pay any Medicare Part B and Part D IRMAAs assessed by Medicare.
 Because LACERS requires you to maintain your Medicare enrollment in order to continue receiving your medical plan premium subsidy, failure to pay your IRMAAs will result in the termination of your LACERS medical benefits.

 Also, if enrolled in LACERS Medical Premium Reimbursement Program, you may receive reimbursement of your supplemental Medicare Part D basic premium in order to maintain coverage.
 However, your LACERS reimbursement will not include any IRMAAs.

-If you default on your Medicare Part B premiums and are terminated from your LACERS health plan, your and your dependents’ Medicare Part D will also be canceled.
-Social Security may assess lifetime penalties when you re-enroll in Medicare Part D.
+If you default on your Medicare Part B premiums and are terminated from your LACERS Medical plan, your and your dependents’ Medicare Part D will also be canceled.
+Medicare may assess lifetime penalties when you re-enroll in Medicare Part D.